iits-consulting/otc-terraform-template/README.md

 4. You should have got an E-Mail with your credentials the format looks like this

    ![credentials.png](documentation%2Fcredentials.png)
-5. Adjust the common-env.sh and secrets.sh file.
-The common-env.sh is needed to set environment variables which are used by terraform or by the otc-auth cli tool
+5. Adjust the .envrc and secrets.sh file.
+The .envrc is needed to set environment variables which are used by terraform or by the otc-auth cli tool
    * replace all "REPLACE_ME" Placeholder with the correct values
-   * source the updated common-env.sh file like this "source common-env.sh"
+   * source the updated .envrc file like this "source .envrc"

 ## Create the kubernetes cluster and other infrastructure components